k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 *	[Translation Schema tab](/articles/09_translations/01_translations_overview_and_use_cases.md#translation-schema), defines the Translation Schema properties.
 Each column in a Translation Schema must be either Input or Output and can have different data types.
 *	Translation Data tab, which is populated by the Translation’s values in the Input and Output fields.
 The data can be populated in a Translation in several ways.

-*	[Click for more information about Data Population in Translations.]
+[Click for more information about Data Population in Translations.]

 ### Translation Schema Tab Icons
-The following icons are displayed at the top of the Translation Schema tab:
+The following icons are displayed at the top of the **Translation Schema tab**:
 <p>&nbsp;</p>
 <table>
 <tbody>